Ivo Grbić (footballer): Loan to Lille

 After winning the 2020–21 La Liga with Atlético, Grbić was loaned out to French champions Lille for a season to get more playing time.
 He made his Ligue 1 debut two days later on 21 August, in a 1–1 draw with Saint-Étienne.
 Grbić made his UEFA Champions League debut in a group stage match on 14 September 2021, in a goalless draw with VfL Wolfsburg.

 Sheffield United

 On 26 January 2024, Grbić signed for Premier League club Sheffield United for an undisclosed fee.
 He debuted the next day in a 5–2 defeat in the FA Cup against Brighton & Hove Albion at Bramall Lane.
 Upon signing, he replaced Wes Foderingham as first-choice goalkeeper.
-He was later dropped from this role after a series of poor performances culminating in a 4-1 loss at home to Burnley.
+He was later dropped from this role after a series of poor performances culminating in a 4–1 loss at home to Burnley.

 Loan to Çaykur Rizespor

 After being relegated to third-choice goalkeeper following the arrival of Michael Cooper at the start of the 2024–25 season, Grbić joined Süper Lig club Çaykur Rizespor on a season-long loan on 9 September 2024.
-He made his debut on 14 September in a 5-0 away loss to Galatasaray.
+He made his debut on 14 September in a 5–0 away loss to Galatasaray.

 On 7 August 2025, Grbić returned to Turkey to join Fatih Karagümrük on a season-long loan deal.

+Ludogorets

+On 1 September 2026, Grbić joined Ludogorets on a permanent transfer.